Academic Evaluation — Track Your Program Progress

 Program: Shows the program/major you selected on your admissions application.
 If you are accepted to or currently enrolled at Hawkeye and want to change your program/major, you will do this by logging into your Admissions account.

 Catalog: This indicates the year you started your program.
 It lists the classes required to complete your degree at the time you started your program/major.
 You will complete the courses required for your catalog year, so keep this year as a reference point when reviewing program materials like suggested sequence of study, course cost, printed tracking sheets, or other materials distributed by your program.

 Active Registration Restrictions: This can prevent you from registering for classes or graduating.
 These include, but are not limited to:

 - Foundation Hold

 - In Progress: You’re working towards your degree, but haven’t completed or registered for all the program requirements.
 Do not submit a graduation application with this status.
-Register for all the program requirements first, then recheck your program evaluation.
+Register for all the program requirements first, then recheck your academic evaluation.
 Contact your advisor or department administrative assistant with questions.

 - Pending (Anticipated Complete): You’re on track to complete the program based on the following criteria.
 You should apply for graduation with this status.

 - Your current *IP (In Progress) course(s) and/or *PR (Preregistered) course(s) that has/have not started yet.

 - You pass all of your *IP &/or *PR course(s)